 "And what would that be?
 Movies perhaps?"
 Agent smiles bitterly.
 "Films, that are plagued by the same rules and predictability that bind literature?"

 "No," says Morpheus strongly and with conviction.
 "There is something that came out of both books, movies and any other form of storytelling.
 Something, that came out of them and evolved beyond them."

 A moment of silence.
 Broken by Smith's booming laughter.

 "Do you mean this pathetic copies and imitations of original creations, shamelessly littering the internet?"

-"I used to look at it like that too, but I came around and now I see fanfiction for what it really is."
+"I used to look at it like that too, but I came around and now I see fanfiction for what it truly is."

 "And that is?"

 "But aren't the people who write this a bunch of unimaginative lowlifes, without the ability to make something of their own?
 Isn't that somehow low to base your writing on somebody else's work instead of creating something original?"

 "Original is a funny word, Agent Smith.
-Those generic books you find on shelves in stores, those that disgust you so much, they are all created fully by their authors.
+Those generic books you find on shelves in stores, those that disgust you so much, they are all created in their entirety by their authors.
 They take place in their own universes, filled with their own characters and... would you honestly call them original?
 With all those schematics, with all those rules and predictability you spoke of, with all those more or less noticeable borrowings from other novels, are they truly original?"